-The Mandel Scholars Academy curriculum nurtures the region’s future leaders through integrated learning that combines classes, seminars, lectures and events focused on civic and community engagement.
-You will work collaboratively with community organizations and leaders through guided coursework in the humanities — with a special focus on leadership — while learning about the community, our region and its vibrant history.
+The Mandel Scholars Academy nurtures the region’s future leaders through integrated learning that includes classes, seminars, lectures and community events.
+You will work with community organizations through guided coursework in the humanities, with a special focus on leadership, while learning about our region and its vibrant history.

-The program will provide you with a pathway to study leadership and develop your own leadership skills.
-It is intended to help you to recognize your own potential and to create positive change for yourself and our community.
+The program provides a pathway to develop your own leadership skills, helping you to recognize your own potential and create positive change for yourself and our community.

-- The Individual in Society (3 credit hours)
+- The Individual in Society (three credit hours)

 Co-Curricular Experiences (10-15 hours per semester)

-Required outside activities and programming that complement a Mandel Scholar’s academic coursework.
+Required outside activities and programming that complement Mandel Scholar academic coursework.

-Every new Mandel Scholar is paired with a Tri-C administrator, faculty member, or staff who have completed the Mandel Leadership Development Program at the College.
-The mentor will serve as a trusted guide to help students navigate their personal and career goals.
+Every new Mandel Scholar is paired with a Tri-C administrator, faculty member or staff member who has completed the Mandel Leadership Development Program.
+The mentor serves as a guide to help students navigate their personal and career goals.